mpax235/All-in-One-Scripts/DLdisabled.md

 # Download Mode disabled devices
 These are the list of devices with Download Mode disabled.

-Download Mode is disabled via efuses.
+In the SoC, Download Mode is disabled via efuses.

 If your device is not listed on here, you can dump the BootROM using the Script.
+Otherwise you cannot dump the BootROM using the Script.

 > [!CAUTION]\
 > ***__DO NOT ATTEMPT TO ERASE OR MESS WITH THE `preloader` PARTITIONS IF YOUR DEVICE IS LISTED ON HERE, DOING SO WILL HARD BRICK THE DEVICE SINCE THERE IS NO DOWNLOAD MODE, REQUIRING INEXPENSIVE HARDWARE LIKE A EMMC FLASHER TO BRING THE DEVICE BACK TO LIFE.__***